Deep Imputation of Missing Values in Time Series Health Data: A Review with Benchmarking: Discussion

 \section{Discussion}

-This paper surveys and compares state-of-the-art deep learning methods for imputing missing values in time-series health data.
+This paper surveys and benchmarks state-of-the-art deep learning methods for imputing missing values in time-series health data.
 The findings of this work can be summarized as follows.
-First, no single imputation method is ideal for all types of health data sets.
-For EHR data, hybrid imputation methods such as CATSI or BRITS may be preferred because these methods generally perform the best for the DACMI, sepsis, and hypotension data sets.
+First, no single imputation method is the best for all types of health data.
+For EHR data, hybrid imputation methods such as CATSI or BRITS may be preferred because these methods generally perform the best on the DACMI, sepsis, and hypotension data sets.
 For low-dimensional and weakly correlated signal data like the IEEEPPG data set, longitudinal methods such as CATSI-LSTM or simple piece-wise time interpolation may be preferred.
 Longitudinal imputation methods are also promising for strongly correlated time series signals (heartbeat data set).
 Second, initializing missing values with a simple piece-wise time interpolation has proved to be the best option in four of five data sets (Table~\ref{tab:misssing-value-init-3}).
 Specifically, piece-wise time initialization shows superiority in initializing missing values on time series signal data.
 Third, the CATSI imputation method is superior for time series data with a length of 15 and more (Table~\ref{tab:time-length}).
 For time series data with fewer than 10 time points, a cross-sectional imputation method may be more effective.
 Fourth, no single method can achieve the best imputation accuracy for all variables within a specific data set.
-The variables with high cross-correlation are likely to be better imputed by a cross-sectional imputation method than by a hybrid or longitudinal method.
+The variables with high cross-correlation with other variables are generally better imputed by a cross-sectional imputation method than a hybrid or longitudinal method.
 However, hybrid imputation methods generally show the best accuracy for imputing individual variables.
 Furthermore, individual variable imputation accuracy can depend on the data domain.
-For example, longitudinal imputation methods usually perform the best on individual variables of time series signal data (Table~\ref{tab:cross-time-ieeeppg}).
+For example, longitudinal imputation methods (e.g., CATSI-LSTM, LSTM) usually perform the best on variables of time series signal data (Table~\ref{tab:cross-time-ieeeppg}).